David Colquhoun: Alternative medicine and the government

 Colquhoun was a member of the Conduct and Competence Committee of the Complementary and Natural Healthcare Council (CNHC), a regulatory body for alternative medicine in the UK.
 Colquhoun has stated he was surprised at being accepted for the position.
 However, he was dismissed in August 2010.

 Colquhoun continues to write on the danger of the alternative medicine industry using government regulation for its own ends.
 In a 2012 article from the Scottish Universities Medical Journal, he wrote:

 Awards and honours

 Colquhoun was elected a Fellow of the Royal Society (FRS) in 1985 and awarded the Humboldt Prize in 1990.

 Personal life

 In 1976, he married Margaret Ann Boultwood.
 They have a son and two granddaughters.

-Outside academia, Colquhoun has enjoyed (in chronological order) boxing, sailing (21 ft, and later 31 ft sloops), flying light aircraft, long-distance running (10 km, half-marathon and marathon), and mountain walking.
+Outside academia, Colquhoun has enjoyed (in chronological order) boxing, flying light aircraft, sailing (21 ft, and later 31 ft sloops), long-distance running (10 km, half-marathon and marathon), and mountain walking.
 In 1988 he did the London marathon in 3 hours 57 minutes.

 For his 65th birthday, in 2001, he walked across the Alps (Oberstdorf, Germany, to Merano, Italy).